-Broadband shoppers must be told how fast their new service will be, before they sign a contract, under new Ofcom protections introduced 1 March.
+Broadband shoppers must be told how fast their new service will be, before they sign a contract, under new Ofcom protections introduced on 1 March.

 The new Code of Practice is part of our work to promote Fairness for Customers, which ensures people get a fair deal and are treated well by their providers.